Fritz von Opel: Timeline

-Liquid-fuel rocket development, test launches and break-up of Opel RAK
+Break-up of Opel RAK

-Opel and Sander also worked on the design of a liquid-fuel rocket engine.
-This put them in competition with research groups led by Professor Hermann Oberth, Wernher von Braun, Johannes Winkler and Arthur Rudolph, who eventually became known as key rocket pioneers.
-As early as April 1929, they tested two rockets in which a "reaction engine" powered by liquid fuels provides enormous thrust.
-The result was a rocket engine that developed a continuous thrust of around 300 kilograms over a burn time of according to Sander nearly 45 minutes.
-The pioneers eventually transplanted an engine of this type into a light aircraft.
-However, Fritz von Opel's originally planned flight across the English Channel never took place: The Opel rocket tests ended in the fall of 1929.
-Fritz von Opel had to discontinue his work because the Great Depression was taking its toll on the one hand and the new majority owner General Motors wanted to concentrate on the automotive business on the other.
 The future of the industry in Germany had appeared uncertain, and competition from imports of automobiles from the USA had increased.
 Fritz von Opel and other family members had rejected a larger merger of German automobile companies, which the Association of the German Automobile Industry (RdA), Deutsche Bank and DANAT-Bank proposed in 1927/28.
 In October 1928 a purchase option was negotiated with GM.
 A stock corporation, registered on 3 December 1928 was founded as "Adam Opel AG " with a share capital of 60 million Reichsmark.
 In March 1929 the contracts were signed by Fritz von Opel, his father Wilhelm and his uncle Fritz on the part of the Opel family, the name "Opel" was retained.
 GM initially took over 80% of the shares representing a nominal value of 48 million Reichsmarks, and GM acquired the remaining 20% in October 1931.